Kapiti Community - Project coordinators for the launch of the digital platform Paekakariki.nz

 Facing bypass by the new major Transmission Gully road, due to open north of Wellington next year, the small village of Paekākāriki on the Kapiti Coast is taking its future into its own hands.

 Known for its independent community spirit, at the end of this month the village (population 1600) launches its own digital platform, paekākāriki.nz, a website dubbed "your pocket universe" which has been developed by and funded entirely by locals.
-The launch will indeed feature a rocket, complete with rocket tower and accompanying pyrotechnics at Paekākāriki Beach at sunset on 29 June.
+The launch will indeed feature a rocket, complete with rocket tower and accompanying pyrotechnics at Paekākāriki Beach at sunset.
 Its a community celebration with a bonfire and a local bottle rocket competition, beginning at 3pm.

 "Fifty years ago the Americans landed people on the moon," says one of the project coordinators Mark Amery.
 "We have likewise spent several years with much people-power to develop an audacious launch into cyberspace.
 Community led digital initiatives are a key part of a resilient future."